 As a reminder, you can find all the code examples in the blog post series’s sample code repo in GitHub. |

-Now that you understand the basics of continuous integration, let’s get a little practice setting up some of the technology that enables it: namely, a self-testing build.
-You added some automated tests in Part 4, so the goal is to run these tests automatically after each commit, and to show the results in pull requests.
-You also pushed your code to GitHub in Part 4, so to avoid introducing even more tools, let’s use GitHub Actions as the CI server that will run these tests.
+In Part 4, you added automated tests to the Node.js sample app.
+In this section, you’ll set up a CI server to run these tests automatically after every commit, and show the results in pull requests.
+Since you pushed your code to GitHub in Part 4, to avoid introducing even more tools, let’s use GitHub Actions as the CI server.

 Head into the folder where you’ve been working on the code samples for this blog post series and make sure you’re on